InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/not-invented-here.md

 Team or community is resistant to accept contributions from external contributors.
 Note: Split this based on use case: org-wide dysfunction vs team-level

-## Patlet
-Concise 1-2 sentance description of the problem and solution.
-Readers may quickly review dozens of these patlets to discover and browse the larger library of patterns.
-From http://wiki.c2.com/?PatLet

-## Story (Optional)
+## Story

 Team agrees that one or more stories could be helpful here, to illustrate the problem.

 Company x has a software system available.
 A User Group realized that a common problem needed to be solved connected to that system.
 If there were failures during connecting time, need to retry.
 A library was created.
 Maintainers of the system looked at the library and rewrote it instead of leveraging the library that was written by another team.
 They assessed the library to be sub-par.
 The user group who wrote the library believes that it was not a quality issue that caused them to rewrite it, but that they rewrote it because they wanted to do it their way.

 ## Context

 *Where does the problem exist? what are the pre-conditions?*

 * Traditional development teams lack experience and knowledge of community engagement.
 * Company has deeply silo-ed engineering teams
 * Excess of ownership culture.
 * Little to no history using open source.
 * Company has mature/entrenched engineering cultures.
 * There is focus on intra-team cohesion and collaboration as opposed to cross-team collaboration
-* You can't predict where the next contrib is coming from (might be a force?)
+* You can't predict where the next contribution is coming from (might be a force?)
-* Historical culture of silos, lack of cross-domain collaboration Acknowledge that no matter what you do, some won't read contrib files Acknowledge that no matter what you do, conflicting business goals/measures may result in dis-incentive to engage Individuals fear being made replaceable
+* Historical culture of silos, lack of cross-domain collaboration

+Acknowledge that no matter what you do, some won't read contrib files Acknowledge that no matter what you do, conflicting business goals/measures may result in dis-incentive to engage Individuals fear being made replaceable